teamed/teamed.io/pages/policy.md

 If any problems found, you as an architect get -100 points to your rating.
 If no problems found, you get 60 minutes.

+{% par 34 %}
+As an architect, you get extra 15 minutes for each bug reported, on top of what you get according to &sect;12.

 ## Quality Assurance (QA)

 {% par 24 %}